 The Center for Faith and Giving suggests to any congregation ceasing its visible ministry that they consider designating the entire amount of their final assets to be placed within the Christian Church Foundation as a named Permanent Fund.
 A congregation concerned about its physical absence affecting local missions and Disciples-related causes, can designate a portion of their fund’s income distribution (not to exceed 49%) for non-Disciples ministries.

-The important piece is that for the Christian Church Foundation to hold the funds, at least 51%of the fund’s total distribution must be for the benefit of Disciples missions and ministries.
-These ministries can be Disciples-related colleges, seminaries, camps, Regions, General Ministries, or new church or congregational revitalization initiatives, just to name a few options.
+The important piece is that for the Christian Church Foundation to hold the funds, at least 51% of the distribution must go to Disciples missions and ministries.
+These ministries can be a Disciples related college, seminary, camp, Region, General Ministry, or new church or congregational revitalization initiative, to name a few options.
 Of course, support for Disciples ministries may exceed 51% of the distribution.

 When considering your gift, remember that Disciples Mission Fund serves the whole church as our covenantal partnership to support our common missions, including our Regions, Homeland and Global Missions, Education and Leadership Development, Benevolent care ministries, and the resources that maintain our life together as this unique part of Christ’s Church.